Tropical Storm Wukong (2012): Meteorological history

 On December 20, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection located roughly 160 mi southwest of Pohnpei, associated with a weak low-level circulation center (LLCC).
 Located at a marginal environment with an area of diffluence and easterly flow, but offset by moderate wind shear, the JTWC assessed that the system had a low chance for tropical cyclogenesis.
 The system showed little signs of development for days, and the JTWC ceased monitoring on December 22.
 However, the Japan Meteorological Agency (JMA) classified the system as a tropical depression early on December 24, about 220 km west of Palau.
 The JTWC monitor the system again on the same day.
 Deep convection was displaced by wind shear, and the LLCC was exposed and remained ill-defined.
 Several hours later, the JTWC issued a Tropical Cyclone Formation Alert, and designated it as a tropical depression at 21:00 UTC.
 At the same time, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began monitored the system and assigned the local name Quinta.
 The system tracked west-northwest along the southern edge of the subtropical ridge.
 Affected by moderate wind shear, the depression could only strengthened slowly.
 Nonetheless, the JMA upgraded it to a tropical storm and assigned the name Wukong at 00:00 UTC December 25.
+(Note: The name Wukong (Mandarin: 悟空, [u˥˩ kʰʊŋ˥]) was contributed by China and refers to Sun Wukong, a character in the Chinese epic Journey to the West in Mandarin.)
 Wukong attained peak intensity six hours later, with peak winds of 45 mph (75 km/h).